hknutzen/Netspoc/technical.markdown

 single zone interfaces, using the zones general next hop information generated before.

-#### Marking paths
+### Working on paths

+Throughout the Netspoc program workflow, paths from rules source to destination are processed several times, for example to generate ACL or routing information for interfaces on a rules path.

+To avoid unnecessary calculations, every path is explored only once, using the `path_mark` function and information is stored to reconstruct the path from.

-Basically, path mark finds paths from source to destination as explained above (link!).
-It works on the abstract zone/router representation of the topology, and usually starts from the source and destination nodes (router or zone) of a rule.
-From both of these, a while loop iteratively steps towards `zone1` (lower distances, that is), taking the next step from the node with a higher distance, until the paths meet.
-Along the way, the next interface on the path towards destination is stored in the sources path variable as well as in the path variables of every interface on the path towards destination.
+Basically, path mark finds paths from source to destination as has been briefly explained [above](#simple_path_finding).
+On the abstract zone/router representation of the topology, it starts from a rules source and destination nodes (router or zone).
+From both of these, a while loop iteratively steps towards `zone1` (lower distances, that is), always taking the next step from the node with higher distance, until the paths meet.
+Path information is stored within the interfaces on path, with every interface holding the next interface towards destination within the destination specific `path` attribute.
+A path attribute is also created within the source object.
+Thus, the path can easily be reconstructed whenever it is to be explored again.
+A simple example of path mark is depicted in the figure below.

 {% include image.html src="./images/path_mark-simple.png" title="path_mark" description="The path from src to dst is marked iteratively, starting at both src and dst until the paths meet.
 In every Iteration, first path information is added to the interfaces, then the pointer is moved to the next node in direction to zone 1." %}